sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L05_Implement_GitHub_Actions_for_CI_CD.md

 ## Review

 In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.

+## Click Next to proceed with the next lab.